thevickypedia/vpn-server/README.md

 [![sourcerank](https://img.shields.io/librariesio/sourcerank/pypi/vpn-server)](https://libraries.io/pypi/vpn-server)

 # VPN Server
-Create your own VPN server on demand (fully automated) running with `OpenVPN` using `AWS EC2` implemented using `python`.
+- You need a VPN but don't want to pay for it?
+- [OpenVPN](https://openvpn.net/) is the solution, but configuring it manually can be a lengthy process.
+- Once configured, keeping the instance up all the time costs **$$**.
+- Scaling up/down a VPN server on demand can make that lengthy process an absolute nightmare.
+- This module allows you to create your own on demand VPN server in under 2 minutes.
+- The solution is fully automated and runs with `OpenVPN` using `AWS EC2`.

 ### How it works
 - Create an AWS EC2 instance using a pre-built OpenVPN AMI.
 - Create a security group with the necessary ports allowed.
-- Configure the vpn server.
+- Configure the vpn server using SSH.
-- Download the [OpenVPN client](https://openvpn.net/vpn-client/) and connect using public IP of the ec2 instance and login.
+- Download the [OpenVPN client](https://openvpn.net/vpn-client/) and connect using public IP of the ec2 instance.
+- All set!
+Now the internet traffic will be routed through the VPN.
+Verify it using an [IP Lookup](https://whatismyipaddress.com/)
 > To take it a step further, if you have a registered domain in AWS,
-> vpn-server can be accessed with an alias record in route53 pointing to the public IP of the ec2 instance
+> vpn-server can be accessed with an alias record in route53 pointing to the public IP of the ec2 instance.
 - All the above steps are performed automatically when creating a new VPN server.
 - This module can also be used to clean up all the AWS resources spun up for creating a vpn server.